opf/openproject/docs/installation-and-operations/system-requirements/README.md

 * __Memory:__ 4096 MB
 * __Free disk space:__ 20 GB

-This is for a single Server running OpenProject for up to 200 users.
+This is for a single Server running OpenProject for up to 200 total active users.
+Depending on your number of peak users, these requirements might vary drastically.

 ### General Requirements